 Types of Treatment

-As genital warts are a bi-product of the human papillomavirus, treatment for the condition aims at reducing the activity of the virus in the body.
+As genital warts are caused by the human papillomavirus, treatment for the condition aims at reducing the activity of the virus in the body.
 This in turn decreases the presence of physical symptoms.
 Popular treatments for genital warts are applied creams or solutions such as Aldara, Condyline and Warticon.

 How do they work?

 HPV spreads in the body through the multiplication of cells.
 It is the presence of these infected cells that causes genital warts.

 The main ingredient in Aldara is a chemical called imiquimod.
 This fights off genital warts by working as an immunomodulator, and boosting the body’s immune system to tackle viral cells.

 2. Condyline and Warticon

 These medicines work by preventing the growth of viral cells.
 They do not cure the virus responsible, but can provide relief from associated symptoms by suppressing it.
 Condyline and Warticon contain an ingredient called podophyllotoxin, which targets HPV and disables its ability to sustain these cells.
 The wart cells will then begin to die off, leading to a reduction in visible symptoms.